Dr Christopher Spearin

 Educational and Professional Background

 Dr Christopher Spearin holds a BASc from McMaster University and an MA in International Affairs from Carleton University.
 He conducted his doctoral work in political science, with a speciality in security studies, at the University of British Columbia.
-He joined the College as an Assistant Professor in 2003 and was promoted to the rank of Associate Professor in 2007.
+He joined the College as an Assistant Professor in 2003, was promoted to the rank of Associate Professor in 2007 and to Professor in 2017.
 During his time at the College, Dr Spearin has held a number of administrative and curriculum development posts and has taught in all of the College’s major on-site programmes.

 Current Research and Projects